sumuduliyanage/Library-Management-System/README.md

  - Age and Gender Detection11.ipynb
    \
   Prediction is done by capturing the video using the webcam.
 This is the real scenario happening in our project.

+## How To Run The Application.

+We can run the two jupytor files in the same way.

+To run the above two applications, you don't need to have all the files uploaded in this folder.
+Because it contains all the datasets and codes to train the datasets.
+You should have below files to run the code.
+ - jupytor notebook file
+ - gender_net.caffemodel
+ - age_net.caffemodel
+ - haarcascade folder
+ - deploy_age.prototxt
+ - deploy_gender.prototxt

+You have to do below changes in the jupitor file before running it.
+These changes are suitable for both jupytor files.